New massacre in Mozambique's Cabo Delgado? | DW | 11.11.2020

 Reports of a new massacre over the past weekend in northern Mozambique's Cabo Delgado province first sparked outrage on Twitter.
 Over 50 people had been beheaded on a football pitch in the village of Muatide, reports claimed, which were echoed in international media outlets, including DW.

-"Yes, that's 50, not just two like in France," tweeted Canadian tabloid columnist Tarek Fatah, referring to the October knife attack in the French town of Nice, where three people were killed.
+"Yes, that's 50, not just two like in France," tweeted Canadian tabloid columnist Tarek Fatah, referring to the October knife attack in the French town of Nice, where three people, including the attacker, were killed.

 Other Twitter users shared links about the massacre, bemoaning that the event's news had disappeared under a flood of reporting about the United States presidential election.